tomasc/mongoid_recurring/README.md

 ## Configuration

-By default, when `schedule_dtend` is not specified, the `:occurrences` are populated for 1 year in advance.
+By default, when `schedule_dtend` is not specified, the `occurrences` are populated for 1 year in advance.
 This duration can be configured as follows:

   has_recurring_fields schedule_duration: 2.weeks